atsign-foundation/noports/packages/sshnoports/bundles/linux/systemd/README.md

 # Systemd Units

-This directory contains a systemd unit definition.
-It runs the sshnpd component of SSH no ports in a GNU screen.
+This directory contains systemd unit definitions for running various components of the Ssh No Ports suite.

+## sshnpd

-## Installation
+### Installation

 The `sshnpd.service` file should be placed in `/etc/systemd/system` (as root).